ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 The **fourth data pin for SPI** is for **outgoing data**, which carries data from the FPGA to the Micro SD card during communication.

+The code we implemented will allow us to use these data pins to send data from the Micro SD card to the FPGA.